This page was generated from examples/keda/keda_prom_auto_scale.ipynb.

 Create model with KEDA¶

-To create a model with KEDA autoscaling you just need to add a KEDA spec refering in the Deployment, e.g.:
+To create a model with KEDA autoscaling you just need to add a KEDA spec referring in the Deployment, e.g.:

 kedaSpec: